-In order to inform our transportation research at CMU as well enable the opportunity for deployment, Traffic21 relies on the Consortium created by its associated research center the Technologies for Safe and Efficient Transportation University Transportation Center.
-The members of the Consortium can be found at http://utc.ices.cmu.edu/utc/consortium.asp on the Center website.
+In order to inform our transportation research at CMU as well enable the opportunity for deployment, Traffic21 relies on the Advisory Council and Consortium created by its associated research center the Mobility21 University Transportation Center.
+The Advisory Council listing can be found here https://mobility21.cmu.edu/about/leadership/advisory-council/.
+The members of the Consortium can be found at https://mobility21.cmu.edu/about/leadership/deployment-partners/.
 Organizations which have an interest in being involved should contact Stan Caldwell at firstname.lastname@example.org.

 Carnegie Mellon University is a global research university with more than 11,000 students.
 About one-half of the students are graduate level and there are about 4,000 faculty and research professionals across its seven schools and colleges: Carnegie Institute of Technology, College of Fine Arts, College of Humanities and Social Sciences, Heinz College, Mellon College of Science, School of Computer Science and the Tepper School of Business.